nickaldwin/About_MVC/README.md

  # Evolution of MVC:
  - Stay up to date with the evolution of the MVC pattern and its adaptations in modern software development.

- # Hands-On Projects:
- - Build your own projects using MVC principles to solidify your knowledge.